You’ve decided to get a Nespresso machine. Now the dilemma is which type of machine to choose: Vertuo vs. OriginalLine?

 Nespresso OriginalLine is Nespresso’s classic line of espresso machines.
 These Nespresso machines use OriginalLine espresso pods — hermetically sealed capsules of ground coffee.

 OriginalLine machines were made for brewing espresso, and each espresso machine has two buttons: espresso and lungo.
 You insert the pod, press a corresponding button, and the machine makes your drink.
-These devices pump hot water through the coffee pods to make the drink.
+These brew coffee like traditional espresso – pump hot water through the coffee pods to make the drink.
 They heat up in about 15 to 20 seconds, and you’ll have a drink ready in less than a minute.

-The patents expired for Original Nespresso machines, so there’s a wide range of pods available at a cheap cost.
+There’s a wide range of pods available at a cheap cost, thanks to patent expirations.

-All OriginalLine capsules come in one size and make ristretto, espresso, or a lungo.
-In case you want a longer coffee, you’d have to use two capsules.
-Otherwise, your drink will be too diluted.
-Overall, original Nespresso machines have more coffee pod options, but fewer options for brewing length and water volume than Vertuo.
+All OriginalLine capsules come in one size, which makes ristretto, espresso, or a lungo.
+If you want a stronger coffee coffee, you’d have to use two capsules.
+Otherwise, your drink will be too diluted with a larger size.

 Third-party coffee pods